bregman-arie/devops-exercises/README.md

 <details>
 <summary>Let's say that we agree and you hire me to this position, after X months, what do you expect that I have achieved?</summary><br><b>

+Not only this will tell you what is expected from you, it will also provide big hint on the type of work you are going to do in the first months of your job.
 </b></details>

 ## Scenarios